If you wish to share your template with people outside your organization, you can share them with a link either privately or publicly.

-What are public checklists?
+What are public templates?

-To allow someone to access your checklist and even import it into their own organization without making it fully public, consider instead using a Template Share Link set to either of the ‘Anyone can…’ permission levels.
+To allow someone to access your template and even import it into their own organization without making it fully public, consider instead using a Template Share Link set to either of the ‘Anyone can…’ permission levels.